conan-io/conan-io.github.io/_posts/2021-05-10-New-conan-release-1-36.markdown

 The other major outstanding group of feature requests this approach addresses is the desire to write much more customized generators for existing build systems, while borrowing some of the valuable logic from the existing ones.
-With CMake (moreso than any other build system), the existing generators have years of improvements and enhancements and domain knowledge from the community baked into them, and they will continue to improve.
+With CMake (more so than any other build system), the existing generators have years of improvements and enhancements and domain knowledge from the community baked into them, and they will continue to improve.
 For example, the Conan setting of `compiler.libcxx` affects two different values which get sent to the compiler